 A ram, a bull, and a boar in its prime.
 (Bk.
 11, 119-128, Lombardo)

 According to Tiresias, only by making his peace with Poseidon will Odysseus be able to return home to stay and live to a prosperous old age.
-This episode of planting the oar is not actually included in The Odyssey.
+The story of Odysseus planting the oar is not actually included in The Odyssey.
 Its fulfillment is left to the reader’s imagination.
 Whenever Odysseus does plant that oar (and he tells Penelope that he will leave soon to do so), he will be marking the end of his life on the sea, his life of adventure that has been dedicated to learning about strange lands and peoples.
-Odysseus will essentially come home to die, having set up his oar to mark the end of his journey in this life.
-Tieresias then foretells Odysseus’ death:
+Odysseus will essentially come home to die, whatever the count of years, having set up his oar to mark the end of his story.
+Tiresias then foretells the manner of Odysseus’ death:

 And death will come to you off the sea,